The humble beginnings of the world’s biggest businesses

 easyJet started out with just two leased planes

 The UK's number one budget airline, easyJet was founded by British-Cypriot entrepreneur Stelios Haji-Ioannou in 1995.
 The airline was launched with two leased Boeing 737-200 aircraft and started out with just two routes, London Luton Airport to Glasgow and Edinburgh.
-Today, the airline operates over 1,000 routes and turns over $7.7 billion (£5.9bn) a year.
+In 2019, it carried over 96 million passengers.

 Comments